ECHOES: A tribute concert benefiting The AMP: AIDS Memorial Pathway

 ECHOES is an evening of performances benefitting The AMP: AIDS Memorial Pathway.
 Like the memorial it is ushering in, ECHOES is a celebration of life and collective memories, while also standing as a call to action.
 It’s the next step in honoring both our past and our future.

-Members of the diverse communities affected by the epidemic will be sharing personal stories and recount their experiences.
+Four members of the diverse communities affected by the epidemic will share personal stories and recount their experiences.
 Interspersed between these narratives will be musical and dance performances from outstanding local talent such as Alexandria Henderson, the Seattle Men’s and Women’s Choruses, and Whim W’him dance company.

-ECHOES will be a night where we can experience our history together, move towards healing, and directly contribute to the creation of The AIDS Memorial Pathway.
+ECHOES will be a night where we can experience our history together, move towards healing, and make donations to the creation of The AIDS Memorial Pathway.
 We hope you will join us!

 Soon to be located in the plaza above the Capitol Hill light rail station and extending into the north end of Cal Anderson Park, The AMP: AIDS Memorial Pathway is a community driven project that will create a physical place of reflection and remembrance to honor the lives given and lost, and to stand together for our future.